 Historical geophysical work appears to show a direct correlation with the WNW trend of the high-grade gold samples taken to date.
 VLF (Very Low-Frequency) work conducted in the 1990s was used to delineate linear features and outlined geological contacts, faults, and mineralized veins.
-At Oakes, the VLF anomalies trend east-west at about 100 degrees subparallel to geological contacts.
-This recent work appears to show that one of two holes drilled in 1993 intercepted the HG zone at a depth of 117 m below the surface showing.
+The historic work appears to show that one of two holes drilled in 1993 intercepted the HG zone at a depth of 117 m below the surface showing.
 Hole (GL-93-2) drilled by Greater Lenora Resources Corp (GLR) in 1993 was located to test a soil geochem anomaly of 880 ppb Au.
 The hole was collared at dip -45 degrees at an azimuth of 180 degrees and drilled to a total depth of 154.9 m.
 This hole intersected a semi massive pod (approx. 8.2 m in core length) of pyrrhotite and pyrite (trace chalcopyrite) within a greater volume of quartz veins and silicification with 9 g/t gold assayed over 1.5 m within this 8.2 m interval.

 The induced polarization (IP) work was conducted in 2010 following the soil sampling and drilling from the 1990s.
 The IP work produced a similar geophysical trend to the earlier VLF survey showing a 900 m long chargeability anomaly that aligns with Riverside's surface rock sampling.
-The geophysical survey work shows that the mineralization may extend both east and west along strike from Trench #1.
+The geophysical survey work shows that the mineralization may extend both east and west along strike from Trench #1 to Trench #3 and further eastward.